melmothx/amusewiki-debian-packages/amusewiki-texlive/opt/amusewiki-texlive/2021/texmf-dist/doc/luatex/luaotfload/luaotfload.conf.rst

 The value of ``version`` is derived from the version string hard-coded in the Luaotfload source.
 Override at your own risk.

+The ``keepnames`` option decides if the ConTeXt fontloader should keep names it considers useless or if they should be discarded.
+This option only takes effect after font caches are regenererated.

 Section ``paths``